broeser/wellid/README.md

     the user is not expected to notice/fix the mistake, or if valid data is more important than user experience

-The first case is already possible with the example above.
+The first case is the default setting.

 For the second case, just add a **SanitorMatch**-Validator to your object before starting validation.
-The SanitorMatch-Validator expects the validatable object itself.
-It uses "The given value contains illegal characters" as error message, if validation fails.
+The SanitorMatch-Validator expects the validatable object itself as parameter on construction.
+The Validator uses "The given value contains illegal characters" as error message, if validation fails.